 I, on the other hand, had trained as a painter—abstract at that—and needed to find new ways to fund the cost of living.
 My first venture was a stretched canvas business—Italian linen sold out of a railway arch under Putney Bridge tube station in Fulham, now the premises for one of our stores and run by another art college and painter friend, Tim.
 Whilst I was offering a great quality canvas, I had the same old problem of not offering enough diversity of product to fulfil the customer’s needs.
 It was tough, although I did have plenty of time to paint.
 The following year I received a call from Michael, the owner of Handover brushes, who had heard about our story in Leeds and he kindly offered to help me set up in competition to Art Express.
 I jumped at the opportunity, and in late 1999, I set about designing the new Jackson’s catalogue, full of incredible value brushes.
 In January 2000, we launched it and the company quickly grew in reputation.

-Today, we send out 1500 orders a day to tens of thousands of artists in 150 countries around the globe, including to my delight, Russia.
+Today, we send out 1500 orders a day to tens of thousands of artists in 150 countries around the globe.
 We are not a traditional family business but we do have families, many of us are practising artists, we are independent and not owned by any bank or corporation.
 Our ethos has always been the same, we hunt down the finest materials we can, often with the help and guidance of our customers, importing directly when possible, and by cutting out distributors we are able to keep the selling price down to a minimum.
 We’ll commission or make products that aren’t available, and if we think we can improve on quality or price, we will.
 Our level of service is second to none.
 Our great team of knowledgeable staff work very hard on educating artists about the best use of materials, and, more than anything, we listen to our customers and react accordingly.
 It seems to work.